We highlight some good examples of customer service scenarios to role play.

 3. Common Contact Reasons with Low CSAT/Quality Scores

-Many contact centres highlight their most common customer contact reasons to improve upon, as if they get these right, they please a high percentage of the customers that call-in.
+Many contact centres target their most common customer contact reasons to improve upon, as if they get these right, they better satisfy a high percentage of the customers that call-in.

 So, by taking a look a Customer Satisfaction (CSAT) scores, quality scores and maybe even First Contact Resolution (FCR) rates across each of your top contacts, you can prioritise a number of contact reasons to improve.